 Just three months later, young Johnson was again arrested, this time at Santa Fe, New Mexico, where, for breaking and entering, he was sentenced on February 2, 1936, to serve from eighteen months to two years.
 After 11 months’ confinement, he was released.

 Under the alias of Eric Vernon Jefferson, his fast-rising career was again served when he was arrested for investigation of car prowling at Salt Lake City, Utah, on March 2, 1937.
 Thus, in 15 months the embryonic murderer was rapidly familiarizing himself with the judicial and penal systems.

 With the exactness of a migrant bird, Johnson returned to the dubious warmth of the underworld’s “nest.”
 On August 16, 1938, he was apprehended by local Los Angeles authorities on charges of burglary which resulted in his removal to Rawlins, Wyoming, where the crime had occurred.
 With almost monotonous repetition, Johnson, now a worldly 19, was sentenced to serve from two to three years.
-Twenty-three months later, August, 1940, the man Johnson returned to society.
+Twenty-three months later, in August 1940, Johnson returned to society.